-- How is the picture of the SKA dishes like the picture of the class using mirrors to make a bright spot on the wall?
-It has many dishes, like the many mirrors that the class is using. - 2.
-Why does the SKA need so many collecting dishes?
-The signal from some stars is very weak. - 3.
+1. How is the picture of the SKA dishes like the picture of the class using mirrors to make a bright spot on the wall?

+- 2. Why does the SKA need so many collecting dishes? - 3.
 Why does it help the SKA to have dishes far away in Ghana, Kenya, and Mozambique? - 4.
 How many dishes will be in Madagascar?
-Madagascar will have two dishes, but assess whether the learners can find Madagascar on the map.